charlot-shaw/charlot-shaw/README.md

 ## Hello

 I'm Charlot Shaw, also known as Sparrows.
-I'm principally a Clojure developper, based out of Minnesota, USA.
+I'm principally a Clojure developer, based out of Minnesota, USA.

 <!--
 **charlot-shaw/charlot-shaw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.